hed-standard/hed-specification/docs/Tools.md

 * - command
   - string
   - Command executed in response to the service request.
+* - command_target
+  - string
+  - The type of data on which the command was executed..
 * - data
   - string
   - A list of errors or the processed result.